AlphaHydrae/api-copilot/README.md

   // define a named filter
-  // `requestOptions` are the actual options passed to the request library this.setRequestFilter('signature', function(requestOptions) {
+  // `requestOptions` are the actual options passed to the request library this.addRequestFilter('signature', function(requestOptions) {

     requestOptions.headers = {
       'X-Signature': sha1(requestOptions.method + '\n' + requestOptions.url)
     };

+    // the filter function must return the updated request options return requestOptions;
   });

-  // the X-Signature header will be added to this and subsequent requests this.get({
+  // the X-Signature header will automatically be added to this and subsequent requests this.get({
     url: '/foo'
   });